The Definitive Guide to Landing Your Investment Banking Internship

 The Application Process

-Most applications will include basic information such as name, university, GPA, degree, discipline, phone number, graduation month and year, etc. Most applications will also require you to upload a resume and cover letter.
+Typically, applications will request basic information such as your name, university, GPA, degree, discipline, phone number, and graduation month and year.
+You will also need to upload a resume and cover letter.
 Additional requirements may include submission of your SAT, ACT, or other test scores, confirmation that you are authorized to work in the U.S., and your LinkedIn profile URL.

 Each firm handles its diversity and inclusion strategy differently, but general categories tend to include some or all of the following: Women, Black/African American, Latino/Hispanic, Native American, Asian, Native Hawaiian / Other Pacific Islander, Veteran, LGBTQ+, and Differently Abled.

-Banks are also increasingly requiring additional assessments of candidates.
-You may be required to answer questions on the HireVue platform, complete a Pylometrics assessment, or fill out a Suited assessment.
-These additional assessments can play a meaningful role in whether or not you get a first round interview.
+Banks increasingly require additional assessments of candidates.
+You may be required to answer questions on the HireVue platform, complete a Pylometrics assessment, or complete a Suited assessment.
+These additional assessments can play a meaningful role in whether or not you secure a first-round interview.

 Informing Close Contacts of Submitted Applications

-If you’ve applied to an investment bank where you have a close relationship with a banker, it’s generally a good idea to stay connected during the application process for that bank.
-It’s also recommended that you reach out to your contact after you’ve submitted your application.
-The contact can then flag your resume through the appropriate channel so that your resume can get placed at the top of the pile.
+If you have close connections at an investment bank you’ve applied to, it’s generally a good idea to stay connected during the application process for that bank.
+It’s recommended that you reach out to your contact after you’ve submitted your application so they can flag your resume through the appropriate channel, getting it placed at the top of the pile.

 While monitoring when applications are posted is fairly straightforward, understanding when interviews will be conducted and when these firms will lock down their summer analyst classes is much harder to predict.

-Whether or not the university you attend is a core recruiting university for the firm you are interviewing with
+Whether your university is a core recruiting university for the firm.

-The recruiting timeline of the firm you are interviewing with
+The recruiting timeline of the firm you’re interviewing with.

-The size of the intern cohort at the firm you’re interviewing with
+The size of the intern cohort at the firm you’re applying to.

-It’s a fairly complex ecosystem with many moving pieces.
-A firm that begins interviewing in February for a cohort of 30 interns may have their intern class filled by March.
-A firm that begins interviewing in June for a cohort of 300 interns may have their intern class filled by November.
+It’s a complex ecosystem with many moving pieces.
+A firm that begins interviewing in February for a cohort of 30 interns may have its intern class filled by March.
+A firm that begins interviewing in June for a cohort of 300 interns may have its intern class filled by November.

 How Many Firms to Apply To

 There’s no one answer to how many firms you should apply to.
-There’s so much beyond your control, so it wouldn’t be the best strategy to apply to only a few firms.
-If you wanted to apply to 50 or more firms, technically it couldn’t hurt.
-However, diversifying too much could strain the amount of attention you’re able to spend on each application.
+Given many factors beyond your control, applying to only a few firms may not be the most effective approach.
+While applying to 50 or more firms theoretically won’t hurt, diversifying too much could strain the amount of attention you can spend on each application.
 We recommend narrowing down the firm type you’re interested in.
 Are you more interested in bulge bracket, middle market, independent boutique, or more regional firms?
-If you’re very interested in one of these bank types, you should make sure to focus a majority of your energy on firms that fit that profile.
-A general rule of thumb is to apply to 10-20 firms.
+If you’re very interested in one of these bank types, you should focus most of your energy on firms that fit that profile.
+A general guideline is to apply to 10-20 firms.

-Adventis is currently monitoring summer analyst positions for the Class of 2024 and the Class of 2025.
-If you subscribe to the Class of 2024 Finance Career Newsletter or Class of 2025 Finance Career Newsletter, you will get full access to our internship database and receive ongoing alerts to let you know when new applications come out.
+Adventis is monitoring applications for summer analyst positions.
+If you subscribe to our Adventis Internship Database, you will get full access to our internship database and receive ongoing alerts to let you know when new applications come out.

-These databases include an exhaustive list of investment banking summer analyst roles; however, they also include summer analyst positions in private equity, equity research, capital markets, investment management, and other competitive finance roles.
+This database includes an exhaustive list of investment banking summer analyst roles; however, it also includes summer analyst positions in private equity, equity research, capital markets, investment management, and other competitive finance roles.

 Final Words of Wisdom

-Put simply, the biggest factor behind how to get an internship in investment banking is the amount of discipline and preparation you have, combined with your propensity to work harder than your competition.
+Put simply, the most significant factor behind how to get an internship in investment banking is the amount of discipline and preparation you have, combined with your propensity to work harder than your competition.

-Most candidates who get to the interview stage, particularly if you make the final stage of interviews, will make a great fit, so the margin between those candidates tends to be very small.
+Most candidates who get to the interview stage, particularly if they make the final stage of interviews, will make a great fit, so the margin between those candidates tends to be very small.
 You will need every edge you can get.
 Practicing is key.
 Get as many reps as you can.
-Remember that if you want to separate yourself from the competition, you will have to go farther than most are willing to go.
+Remember that if you want to separate yourself from the competition, you must go farther than most are willing to go.

-One accomplishment that has provided many students with a strong talking point while networking and in interviews is earning their Adventis certification through the Financial Modeling Certification (FMC) Program.
-The FMC Program consists of 8 hours of instructional videos that take you through every step towards building your own investment banking-quality financial model.
+One accomplishment that has provided many students with a strong talking point while networking and in interviews is earning an Adventis certification through the Financial Modeling Certification (FMC®) Program.
+The FMC® Program consists of 8 hours of instructional videos that take you through every step towards building your own investment banking-quality financial model.

-Earning the certification requires you to build an 8-tab financial model entirely from scratch in under 90 minutes with less than 10 formatting errors and minimal formula errors.
+Earning the certification requires you to build an 8-tab financial model entirely from scratch in under 90 minutes with fewer than 10 formatting errors and minimal formula errors.
 Getting certified requires you to practice 5-10 or more times before you’re fully ready for your first attempt at becoming certified.
-Obtaining the Adventis Financial Modeling Certification shows through your actions and accomplishments that you have strong financial acumen, attention to detail, and action orientation.
+Obtaining the Adventis Certification shows you have strong financial acumen, attention to detail, and action orientation through your actions and accomplishments.

 READY TO ENROLL?